gnudatalanguage/gdl/paper/paper.md

 # Highlights in GDL 1.0

 From GDL 1.0, the plotting part has been completely revamped based on wxWidgets by default for all platforms, which provides a widget support and also guarantees the same behaviour across different operating systems.
 GDL 1.0 also provides an improved file format support, including reading/writing geoTIFF and writing HDF files.
 From the release of 1.0, GDL project is automatically compiled and released via Github Actions, with providing a convenient installer for Windows systems.
 In addition to new features, many performance and threading optimizations were also done.
+Map projections support in GDL is also much more mature compared to earlier major releases of GDL.
+Finally, the transition from SourceForge to GitHub that preceded release of GDL 1.0 helped to consolidate the community efforts, streamline development and support workflows.

 # Design and Dependencies